Matisse-Consortium/tools/README.md

 # [MATISSE python tools](https://github.com/Matisse-Consortium/tools/wiki)

 ## You are on the MATISSE tools distribution page.
-The MATISSE tools are an addition to the [standard data reduction software](http://www.eso.org/sci/software/pipelines/matisse/matisse-pipe-recipes.html) that is distributed separately by ESO.
-These scripts were developped for the MATISSE commissionning and may be of some use for general users to reduce and visualize data from [MATISSE](http://www.eso.org/sci/facilities/paranal/instruments/matisse.html).
+The [MATISSE](http://www.eso.org/sci/facilities/paranal/instruments/matisse.html) python tools are an addition to the [standard data reduction software](http://www.eso.org/sci/software/pipelines/matisse/matisse-pipe-recipes.html) that is distributed separately by ESO.
+These scripts were developped for the MATISSE commissionning and may be used by general users to prepare inputs and run in a more friendly way the standard ESO pipeline, as well as visualize intermediate and final products.
 However, please note that they should be used at your own risks!

 ## Python tools